pathogen-genomics/usher-public-workflow/README.md

 ## Workflow Details
 ### Sequence of steps in this Workflow
 #### Pass in name and path to fasta sequence file
+This is the only required file that the user must supply to run the publicTreeSamplePlacement Workflow.
+Each sequence must have a unique fasta header preceding it, where the first character on the header line is '>'.
+The file can contain one SARS-CoV-2 consensus fasta sequence, up to thousands.
 #### Get publicly available sequence files
+These five files are required by UShER and the other tools for the various steps.
+One of them is static, two of them are more stable, and two of them change every night
 #### Align user fasta sequences with SARS-CoV-2 RefSeq
+The maftt multiple sequence aligner is used at this step.
+It is relatively rapid for such short genomes.
+This step makes sure that all of the sequences are the same length as the SARS-CoV-2 RefSeq, in preparation for the next step.
 #### Create a VCF file of all the variants from the aligned user sequences
 #### Place user sequences on the Phylogenetic Tree built from public sequence databases
 #### Annotate the resulting amino acid changes from each variant